-- Max Threads, we see less resource usage by Quarkus, both JVM and Native.
+- Max Threads, we notice less resource usage by Quarkus, both JVM and Native.

 - Request Per Second is lower in Spring Boot in JVM, but in Native, it is lower in Quarkus.

 Of course, Spring Boot remains much more popular than Quarkus.
 We can say that most developers and companies mean Spring Boot when they develop enterprise Java applications.
-And most likely, this will continue for a long time in the enterprise environment, where you need stable, tested, and complex solutions, the perfect example of which is Spring Boot.
+And likely, this will continue for a long time in the enterprise environment, where you need stable, tested, and complex solutions, like Spring Boot.

 However, Quarkus is rapidly gaining popularity, especially in cases with Kubernetes, providing much lower resource consumption.
-All this is also important for business because resource consumption has to be paid for; therefore, people want to reduce it, which Quarkus does very well.
+All this is also important for businesses because resource consumption has to be paid for.
+Naturally,owners want to reduce it, which Quarkus does very well.
 Also, many developers and companies are starting to see it as the future because it makes development much easier and stays based on industry standards, unlike Spring Boot, which has redesigned all the standards.

-We can conclude here that Spring Boot holds well-deserved popularity in search of a complete, universal solution for any task right out of the box and to use this in very large and busy enterprise environments.
+We can conclude here that Spring Boot holds well-deserved popularity as a complete, universal solution for any task right out of the box and to use this in very large and busy enterprise environments.
 Quarkus is actively gaining it in business solutions, where a standalone solution, resource reduction, and excellent container handling are important.
-Quarkus does well because it was originally designed as a native solution and special attention to Doker and Kubernetes.
+Quarkus performs well because it was originally designed as a native solution and special attention to Doker and Kubernetes.

-Developing what would be cheaper?
-This is quite a complicated question because you have to account for many factors, ranging from the cost of developers to the complexity and duration of the project.
+Which one would be cheaper to develop with?
+This is quite a complicated question because you have to consider many factors, from the cost of developers to the complexity and duration of the project.
 Let's first try to figure out the cost of developers.

-In the case of Spring Boot, information is not difficult to find.
-Judging by GlassDoor, the average salary of a Spring Boot developer is about $92,000 per year in the United States.
-Of course, this figure can vary greatly depending on experience and location, which may be helpful for you.
+In the case of Spring Boot, it's not hard to find information.
+According to GlassDoor, the average salary of a Spring Boot developer in the United States is about $92,000 per year.
+Of course, this figure can vary greatly depending on experience and location, which may be helpful to you.

-Quarkus developer costs, on the other hand, aren't that obvious since there aren't that many of them, and there's no average data on resources like GlassDoor for them.
-But in most jobs, the figure starts at $100,000.
+Quarkus developer costs, on the other hand, aren't that obvious since there aren't that many of them, and there's not much data on resources like GlassDoor.
+But for most jobs, the compensation starts at $100,000.
 And finding those who have already thoroughly learned and switched their specialization to Quarkus can be a challenge for your HR department.

 Now let's look at the speed of development.
 Here everything is not so unambiguous.
-Spring Boot offers many quality solutions out of the box, which noticeably speeds up the development of microservices applications.
+Spring Boot offers many quality out-of-the-box solutions, which noticeably speed up the development of microservices applications.
 However, Quarkus also greatly speeds up development due to features like Live coding, Dev UI, and very convenient and simplified handling of Kubernetes containers.
-From this, we can conclude that the development speed of large and complex enterprise applications will be much faster on Spring Boot, and much cheaper.
+Thus, the development speed of large and complex enterprise applications will be much faster on Spring Boot and much cheaper.
 But development on Quarkus may be cheaper in more specialized cases, especially with Kubernetes containers.

-In addition, the speed of development is strongly influenced by good documentation.
-Here it is worth noting that Spring Boot documentation is very rich, but surfing the forums, you may find concerns that it is not always up-to-date, and it may not keep up with the actual functions of the product.
+Moreover, the speed of development is strongly influenced by good documentation.
+Here it is worth noting that Spring Boot documentation is very rich, but surfing the forums, you may find concerns that it is not always up-to-date and may not keep up with the actual functions of the product.

-Although it's also worth noting that in addition to the documentation, there's always the size of the community, which is huge with Spring Boot and gives an answer to any question.
+In addition to the documentation, there's also a diverse Spring Boot community, which gives an answer to any question.
 Quarkus, on the other hand, of course, cannot yet boast such a huge community, although it is already quite large and very responsive.